-Dwight Yoakam – She’ll Remember
+Dwight Yoakam – Nothing

 She’ll Remember — a reflective twist in Dwight Yoakam’s honky-tonk chronicle When Dwight Yoakam released his sixteenth studio album Blame the Vain on June 14 2005, it marked a turning point: he…